 Capital equipment expenditures are a large part of the budget and are closely scrutinized.
 Diminishing equipment life cycles, increased regulations and tight budgets make it a challenge to purchase equipment that will improve patient care as well as the bottom line.
 Making smart decisions in the planning process can save money and avoid headaches later on.
 In these sessions, you’ll learn from healthcare system executives and other capital equipment experts about methods of effectively evaluating capital equipment purchases, gain insights on the changes taking place in capital equipment planning, and hear creative strategies for equipment planning and acquisition.
 These sessions are designed for healthcare executives with capital equipment purchasing responsibilities as well as sales and marketing executives from the healthcare capital equipment arena.

 Below is a listing of the sessions in the 2018 ACE Equip track.
-All sessions will be held on Monday, February 19.

 |Monday, February 19, 2018|